-In addition, during FY 2002-03 the Legal Division continued to represent the Commission in Federal Energy Regulatory Commission (FERC) dockets concerning the gas and electric industries to ensure that the public interest of Arizona is considered in these matters.
+In addition, during FY 2003-04 the Legal Division continued to represent the Commission in Federal Energy Regulatory Commission (FERC) dockets concerning the gas and electric industries to ensure that the public interest of Arizona is considered in these matters.
+The Division also represented the Commission in Federal Communication Commission (FCC) dockets.